 Maintain relationships with school teachers in order to facilitate program

-Develops, compiles and writes communications and promotional literature for distribution such as newsletters, brochures or flyers; coordinates process from development through and printing and distribution
+Develop, comply and write communications and promotional literature for distribution such as newsletters, brochures or flyers; coordinate the overall process from development through and printing and distribution

-Develops and facilitates workshops, meetings or conferences; coordinates logistics, scheduling and participant communications
+Develop and facilitate workshops, meetings or conferences; coordinate logistics, scheduling and participant communications

-Interacts and maintains liaison with students, faculty, staff and outside/community agencies in facilitating program objectives
+Interact and maintain liaison with students, faculty, staff and outside/community agencies in facilitating program objectives

 Other duties as assigned

-Required Qualifications Bachelor's degree in field appropriate to area of assignment AND two years of progressively responsible administrative/coordinator program experience; OR, Any equivalent combination of experience and/or education from which comparable knowledge, skills and abilities have been achieved.
+Required Qualifications Bachelor's degree in mathematics, education or other appropriate field AND two years of progressively responsible administrative/coordinator program experience; OR, Any equivalent combination of experience and/or education from which comparable knowledge, skills and abilities have been achieved.
+Master or PhD degree preferred.

 Demonstrated knowledge of curriculum development and teacher preparation processes